janfrischi/RT-3D-Reconstruction/README.md

 # **Real-Time Vision Pipeline for 3D Object Detection, Segmentation, and Reconstruction**

-This repository implements a modular, real-time vision pipeline for object detection, segmentation, and 3D reconstruction using **YOLO11** and a set of **ZED Stereo Cameras**.
-The project leverages GPU acceleration and advanced computer vision techniques to create a scalable solution for collaborative robotics, workspace analysis, and dynamic object tracking.
+This repository implements a modular, real-time vision pipeline for object detection, segmentation, and 3D reconstruction using YOLO11 and a set of ZED Stereo Cameras.
+The project leverages GPU acceleration and advanced computer vision techniques to create a scalable solution for collaborative robotics, including tasks such as manipulation and obstacle avoidance, workspace analysis, and dynamic object tracking
 ## **Table of Contents**

 1. [Features and Functionalities](#1-features-and-functionalities)